bdls-jamal/Youtube-to-mp4-mp3-Downloader/README.md

 Enjoy!

 # NOTES
-Desktop application building is in progress to remove the need to have prerequisite packages and python installed. \n Cleaner UI may or may not come but is a consideration.
+Desktop application building is in progress to remove the need to have prerequisite packages and python installed.  <br />
+Cleaner UI may or may not come but is a consideration.